 The Company established the Remuneration Committee in compliance with Rule 3.25 of the Listing Rules on 10 April 2017.
-The Remuneration Committee comprises five members, namely Mr. Takamasa Kawasaki, Mr. Mitsuru Ishii, Mr. Yuji Matsuzaki, Mr. Katsuya Yamamoto and Mr. Yutaka Kagawa, and is chaired by Mr. Takamasa Kawasaki.
+During the Year, the Renumeration Committee comprised Mr. Takamasa KAWASAKI (resigned on 19 October 2018), Mr. Mitsuru ISHII, Mr. Yuji MATSUZAKI, Mr. Katsuya YAMAMOTO, Mr. Yutaka KAGAWA and Mr. Kazuyuki YOSHIDA (appointed on 19 October 2018), and was chaired by Mr. Takamasa KAWASAKI prior to his resignation as an independent non-executive Director.
+Following Mr. Takamasa KAWASAKI's resignation on 19 October 2018, Mr. Kazuyuki YOSHIDA was appointed as chairman on the same day.
 The primary duties of the Remuneration Committee are, among others, to make recommendations to the Board:

-- (i) on the Company's policy and structure for all Directors' and Senior Management remuneration; and - (ii) on the establishment of a formal and transparent procedure for developing a remuneration policy for the Company.
+- (i) on the Company's policy and structure for all Directors' and senior management remuneration; and - (ii) on the establishment of a formal and transparent procedure for developing a remuneration policy for the Company.

-During the Year, one Remuneration Committee meeting was held whereat the Remuneration Committee reviewed and recommended to the Board for consideration (i) the adjustment on the director's fee of all our Directors with effect from 1 July 2017, and (ii) the bonus payment to the executive Directors for FY 2017.
+During the Year, two Remuneration Committee meetings were held whereat the Remuneration Committee reviewed and recommended to the Board for consideration (i) the adjustment on the director's fee of all our Directors with effect from 1 July 2018, and (ii) the bonus payment to the executive Directors for FY2018.
 The attendance of individual members is set out in the following table.